digma-ai/opentelemetry-instrumentation-digma/README.md

 provider.add_span_processor(BatchSpanProcessor(exporter))
 ```

-Alternative, if you're already using a collector component you can simply modify its configuration file:
+Alternatively, if you're already using a collector component you can simply modify its configuration file:
 ```yaml
 exporters:
 ...